Menu Close

 • Conflicted self-identity and emotions

-• Impulsive behaviours with potential harm, such as excessive spending, substance abuse, or reckless driving.
+• Impulsive behaviours with potential harm, such as excessive spending, substance abuse, or reckless driving

-• Engagement in self-harm, harbouring suicidal thoughts, or engaging in self-destructive behaviours
+• Engagement in self-harm, harbouring suicidal thoughts, or engaging in self-destructive behaviours.

 Every person’s journey with BPD is unique, and understanding these symptoms can help individuals seek appropriate support and treatment.
 For instance, those with BPD often experience money worries because of their symptoms.
 Managing money can become challenging, as individuals with BPD may encounter impulsive spending, turn to alcohol or drugs, and neglect to check their bank accounts.

-Causes of BPD
+Causes of borderline personality disorder

 There is no single reason why someone develops BPD.
 BPD can be caused by stressful and traumatic experiences, genetic factors like having a family member with BPD, or a combination of both.
-It is suggested that some cases of BPD can be caused by problems with certain neurotransmitters such as serotonin or with brain development.

 Stressful and traumatic life events might include: